Veera (2011 film): Plot

-Shyamsunder is an honest ACP who comes into conflict with the local don, Dhanraj.
+Shyamsunder (Shaam) is an honest ACP who comes into conflict with the local don, Dhanraj (Rahul Dev).
 The goons kill Shyam's son, Moksha, and Shyam does not reveal this to his family but fears the villains may kill his daughter also.
 Dhanraj threatens Shyam's family so the police department arranges for an officer to provide security for them.
-Deva arrives and saves Shyam from Dhanraj's men and introduces himself as the security officer.
+Deva arrives, saves Shyam from Dhanraj's men, and introduces himself as the security officer.
 Shyam's family still believes that their son is in the boarding school and waits for his call on a Sunday, but instead, they are told their son went on an excursion.
 Shyam gets tensed and reveals everything to Deva.
-When he goes to drop Anjali (ACP's daughter) at school with Tiger, with whom he shares his room, he meets Aiki, who later falls for him.
+When he goes to drop Anjali (ACP's daughter) at school with Tiger (Brahmanandam), with whom he shares his room, he meets Aiki (Tapsee Pannu), who later falls for him.

-Shyaam's wife Sathya dislikes Deva and doesn't want him involved with her family while Aiki falls in love with him.
-Shyaam learns that Deva is not the security officer appointed by the police department.
-It is revealed that Deva is Veera, a person who is like god to the whole village.
-He actually kills the security officer Deva (who works for Dhanraj) and replaces him.
+Shyam's wife Sathya (Sridevi Vijaykumar) dislikes Deva and doesn't want him involved with her family while Aiki falls in love with him.
+Shyam learns that Deva is not the security officer appointed by the police department.
+It is revealed that Deva is Veera (Ravi Teja), a person who is like a god to the whole village.
+He kills the security officer Deva (who works for Dhanraj) and replaces him.
 Sathya is his step-sister.
 In the pre-interval scene, Dhanraj comes to kill Shyam and his family, and Veera bashes them badly and protects his sister's family.
-But when Dhanraj tries to kill them, he gets killed by Pedda Rayudu who suddenly arrives and introduces himself as the nemesis of Veera and shoots him.
+But when Dhanraj tries to kill them, he gets killed by Pedda Rayudu (Pradeep Rawat) who suddenly arrives and introduces himself as the nemesis of Veera and shoots him.
 Veera loses consciousness.

 A police officer sends Veera to Shyam's family.
 After the interval, the flashback begins.
 Veera was a powerful and kind-hearted landlord of a village.
 Every villager loved him very much.
-He lived with his younger brother, friends, and his beautiful wife Chitra.
-But there was another landlord who was Pedda Rayudu who wants to vacate the whole village to build a factory.
+He lived with his younger brother, friends, and his beautiful wife Chitra (Kajal Aggarwal).
+But there was another landlord, Pedda Rayudu, who wanted to vacate the whole village to build a factory.
 But Veera opposes him.
 Pedda tries to torture the villagers and Veera beats him badly.
 Veera's younger brother marries the daughter of the officer, who later sends Veera to Shyam's family.
 Embarrassed, the wife of Pedda kills herself.
 Pedda became angry and killed Veera's entire family, including Chitti who was pregnant, when Veera was not present.
 When Veera finds out, he killed all of Pedda's henchmen.
 Pedda was supposed to die in an explosion, but he survives.
 Veera doesn't know that Pedda had survived.
 Sathya blames Veera for the death of their family.
 That's why Sathya disliked Veera.
 Later, Veera comes to the city to save his step-sister's family.
 The flashback episode ends.

 Pedda challenges Veera and after a long fight between the two, Veera kills Pedda and takes his revenge.
 Then Aiki proposes to Veera and he agrees.
 And he reunites with his sister happily.